sst/sst/www/docs/learn/queries-and-mutations.md

 If you want to learn more about GraphQL schema design, make sure to [check out this fantastic video](https://youtu.be/pJamhW2xPYw).

 </details>

+Our API is now complete!
+It supports our new comments feature!

+---

 Let's connect these to our frontend React app.